 Multifamily apartment buildings

 Security is the top feature renters seek out in multifamily apartment buildings.
 In fact, 55% of renters report they’d move into an apartment specifically for advanced security features, like smartphone access control solutions.
-Mobile-powered smart access control systems cater to most renters today – millennials, who grew up with advancing technology.
+Mobile-powered smart access control systems cater to tech-friendly renters – like millennials and Gen Z, who make up large swathes of today’s rental market.

 Three benefits of mobile access control in multifamily buildings:

-- No need for door attendants or late night shifts: Let’s face it: Having a 24-hour doorman can be expensive.
-With smartphone access control, residents can let themselves in at any time of the night and day.
+2. Ability to reallocate staff: Let’s face it: your third-shift workers would much rather be spending their time elsewhere.
+Instead of 24-hour doorman service, residents can use their phones to let themselves in at any time of day or night.
 This also frees up property staff’s time to focus on more important tasks, like fulfilling maintenance requests and organizing community events.

-- Virtual keys and delivery pass: When paired with a video intercom, the mobile access control system can facilitate property access for guests, service providers, and delivery people.
+3. Virtual keys and delivery passes: When paired with a video intercom, the mobile access control system can facilitate property access for guests, service providers, and delivery people.
 Residents can give a one-time delivery pass to food or package couriers so they’ll never miss a delivery.
 Authorized guests can also use virtual keys to let themselves in even if the resident isn’t home.

 Commercial and mixed-use properties